shwetams/containers-rest-cosmos-aks-java/README.md

 * **Azure DevOps:** Microsoft's CI/CD solution, which is the Azure-branded version of Microsoft's mature and widely used VSTS solution.
 * **Azure Resource Manager (ARM):** Azure's solution for deploying and managing Azure resources via JSON-based templates.
-* **App Services:** A robust platform-as-a-service (PaaS) solution for application hosting.
-App Services hides the complexity of provisioning and managing VMs, auto-scaling, creating public IPs, etc.

->**Note:** App Services is appropriate for a wide range of enterprise apps, including certain highly scaled apps, though we often recommend
->Azure Kubernetes Service (AKS) for apps that require certain advanced capabilities.

 * **Cosmos DB:** Cosmos DB is perhaps the fastest and most reliable NoSQL data storage service in the world.
 It is an excellent choice when performance and reliability are a must, and when enterprises require multi-region write capabilities, which are essential for both application/service performance and for HA/DR scenarios.
 * **Azure Traffic Manager:** DNS-based routing service to connect users to the nearest data center.
 Redirects traffic to healthy location when another region goes offline.
 Also enables recommended method blue-green (aka canary) deployments with Azure App Services.
-* **Application Gateway:** Provides a single public end-point (public IP) and acts as a reverse proxy (based on URI path) to send requests to the correct App Service instance.
+* **Azure Monitoring:** It allows to collect granular performance and utilisation data, activity and diagnostics logs, and notifications from your Azure resources in a consistent manner.
-* **App Insights:** Enterprise developers use App Insights to monitor and detect performance anomalies in production applications.
+* **Key vault:** Enterprise developers use App Insights to monitor and detect performance anomalies in production applications.

 The solution leverages Azure Dev Ops for Continuous Integration and Delivery (CI/CD), and it deploys complete Azure environments via Azure Resource Manager (ARM) templates.